The Waterston Desert Writing Prize

 Award recipients are asked to agree to the following:

 - At the time the award is accepted, the recipient will submit a photograph and grant permission for information submitted in the proposal to be used for publicity purposes.

-- Award recipient must grant permission for the Prize to publicize the award.
+- Award recipient must grant permission for the High Desert Museum to publicize the award.

-- Award recipient must make every effort to attend the award ceremony and reception, scheduled for Wednesday, June 24, 2020 in Bend, Oregon.
+- Award recipient should make every effort to attend the award ceremony and reception.
+The 2021 ceremony will occur in September 2021 in Bend, Oregon.

-- Award recipient must be open to visits and/or interviews by the Prize board and staff.
+- Award recipient must be open to visits and/or interviews by the Prize board and High Desert Museum staff.

 - Accepting the Waterston Desert Writing Prize award obliges the recipient to provide a brief project evaluation by the end of the year of the award.

-- Recipient will be asked to acknowledge the Prize in any publications generated from the award project; language will be provided.
+- Award recipient will acknowledge the Prize and High Desert Museum in any publications generated from the Award project; language will be provided.

-- While not required, the Prize appreciates receiving a sample of the writing generated as part of the project to post on the Prize website.
+- While not required, the Prize appreciates receiving a sample of the writing generated as part of the project to post on the Waterston Desert Writing Prize and/or High Desert Museum website.